jfrog/jfrog-azure-devops-extension/README.md

 The vsix file can be loaded into Azure DevOps and TFS.

 ## Testing
-To run the tests, use the following commands:
+To run the tests, please make sure you are using node 10 or above.

+Use the following commands to run from terminal:
 1. Set the ADO_ARTIFACTORY_URL, ADO_ARTIFACTORY_USERNAME and ADO_ARTIFACTORY_PASSWORD environment variables with your Artifactory URL, username and password:
     ```
     export ADO_ARTIFACTORY_URL='http://localhost:8081/artifactory'